-10-526-168 Radiography Clinical 1 2 credits This beginning level clinical course prepares radiography students to perform radiologic procedures on patients with extensive supervision and direction.
+10-526-168Radiography Clinical 12 creditsThis beginning level clinical course prepares radiography students to perform radiologic procedures on patients with extensive supervision and direction.
 Students apply radiation protection and standard precautions in the production of radiographs in a health care setting while adhering to legal and ethical guidelines.
 An emphasis of the course is the development of communication and critical thinking skills appropriate to the clinical setting.
-Prerequisites: General A&P, Radiography prerequisite and concurrent enrollment in: 10-526-150, 10-526-149, 10-526-158, and 10-526-159.
+Prerequisites: General A & P, Radiography prerequisites and concurrent enrollment in: 10-526-150, 10-526-149, 10-526-158, and 10-526-159.

-10-526-170 Radiographic Imaging 2 3 credits Prepares radiography students to apply advanced radiographic principles to the production of radiographic images.
+10-526-170Radiographic Imaging 23 creditsPrepares radiography students to apply advanced radiographic principles to the production of radiographic images.
 Students analyze exposure factor considerations, differentiate between film and exposure latitude, and use beam restricting devices.
-Prerequisites: All first semester classes and concurrent enrollment in: 10-526-191, 10-526-172, and 10-526-192.
+Prerequisite: all first semester courses and concurrent enrollment in: 10-526-191, 10-526-172, and 10-526-192.

 10-526-174 ARRT Certification Seminar 2 credits Provides preparation for the for the national certification examination prepared by the American Registry of Radiologic Technologists.
 Emphasis is placed on the weak areas of the individual students.
 Simulated registry examinations are utilized.
-Prerequisites: All fourth semester classes and concurrent enrollment in: 10-526-198.
+Prerequisite: all fourth semester courses and concurrent enrollment in: 10-526-198.

+10-526-189

+Radiographic Pathology

+1 credit

-10-526-189 Radiographic Pathology 1 credit Prepares radiography students to determine the basic radiographic manifestations of pathological conditions.
+Prepares radiography students to determine the basic radiographic manifestations of pathological conditions.
 Students classify trauma related to site, complications, and prognosis and locate the radiographic appearance of pathologies.
-Prerequisites: All first, second, and third semester classes and 10-526-193.
+Prerequisites: all first, second, and third semester courses, and 10-526-193.
 Concurrent enrollment: 10-526-190 and 10-526-197.

-10-526-190 Radiography Clinical 5 2 credits This fifth level clinical course prepares radiography students to perform radiologic procedures on patients with some supervision.
-Students apply radiation protection and standard precautions in the production of radiographs in a health care setting while adhering to legal and ethical guidelines.
-Students are encouraged to demonstrate independent judgment in the performance of clinical competencies.
-Prerequisites: All first, second, and third semester classes and 10-526-193.
-Concurrent enrollment: 10-526-189 and 10-526-197.
+10-526-190Radiography Clinical 52 creditsThis fifth level clinical course prepares radiography students to perform radiologic procedures on patients with some supervision.Students apply radiation protection and standard precautions in the production of radiographs in a health care setting while adhering to legal and ethical guidelines.
+Students are encouraged to demonstrate independent judgment in the performance of clinical competencies.Prerequisite:all first, second, and third semester courses and 10-526-193.
+Concurrent enrollment:10-526-197.

+10-526-191

+Radiographic Procedures 2

+5 credits

-10-526-191 Radiographic Procedures 2 5 credits Prepares radiography students to perform routine radiologic procedures on various parts of the body including the skull and spine.
+Prepares radiography students to perform routine radiologic procedures on various parts of the body including the skull and spine.
 Students apply knowledge of human anatomy to position the patient correctly to achieve the desired result.
-Prerequisites: All first semester classes and concurrent enrollment in: 10-526-170, 10-526-172 and 10-526-192.
+Prerequisites: all first semester courses and concurrent enrollment in: 10-526-170, 10-526-172 and 10-526-192.